 At the top of this climb, continue to your right, through the gate and onto the bitumen road.
 Follow the road around to your left past the observatories, looking out for a sharp hairpin turn to your left, around a metal gate and onto a fire trail, heading downwards.
 Follow this trail til you reach another sharp hairpin turn to your right, and continue descending.
 After the course dips and again rises briefly, take the second right turn, which brings you around another metal gate to the bitumen road leading down from Mt Stromlo.
 Take extreme care as you cross Cotter Rd, remembering that you MUST GIVE WAY TO ALL TRAFFIC.
 After crossing Cotter Rd, follow the dirt trail directly across the other side, which follows along to your left alongside Cotter Rd.
 Near the intersection with Eucumbene Dr, this track curves around to your right, following the right hand side of Eucumbene Dr.

 Look for a right hand turn through the stile to join the track heading to the left up Narrabundah Hill.
 Take the first fork to your right, pass through or climb the gate on the way up, then take the next fork to your left, heading up.
 After passing the trig point on your right, continue straight down a long hill, ignoring the potential turn-off to your right, but going straight over another gate.
-Turn left at the bottom of this hill (the track is quite faint at the turn), coming around beside the large water storage tank, through the stile gap, and right again adjacent to Eucumbene Dr. Follow this track through the large ditch opposite the end of Hindmarsh Dr, and up the other side.
+Turn left onto a single track about two thirds of the way down this hill.
+This track will bring you around beside the large water storage tank.
+Continue straight ahead, through the stile gap, and right again adjacent to Eucumbene Dr. Follow this track through the large ditch opposite the end of Hindmarsh Dr, and up the other side.
 This track veers to the left, and you continue following the fenceline around to your right, then beside Kathner St. At the intersection of Kathner St and Percy Cres, go straight onto and up the steep track leading to Cooleman Ridge.

 Go left at the top, and proceed along Cooleman Ridge, behind Chapman.
-Continue all the way along Cooleman Ridge until you see a large tree at 11 o'clock, Veer left at the fork here, heading down towards the road.
+Continue all the way along Cooleman Ridge until you see a large tree at 11 o'clock.
+Veer left at the fork here, heading down towards the road.
 Go through the gate and turn right on the cycle path.
-Look out for the arrows to turn left off this cycle path, across the grass and over Namatjira Dr, taking extreme care of the 2-way traffic on this busy road.
+Look out for the arrows to turn left off this cycle path, across the grass and over Namatjira Dr, taking extreme care of the 2-way traffic on this busy road, remembering that you MUST GIVE WAY TO ALL TRAFFIC.
 Follow the dirt track on the other side, veering left through the gate, then ultimately turning left at the next cycle path, following this cycle path to the changeover point beside Badimara St.

-The first land course starts at the grassy bank near the barbeque area beside the car park at the eastern end of Diddams Close.
+The first land course starts at the grassy bank near the barbeque area beside the car park at the eastern end of Diddams Close, just up from Bimbi Beach.
 Follow the cycle path north-east, almost immediately taking a left-hand fork to bring you onto the Ginninderra Dr bridge crossing the lake.
 Continue following the cycle path around the shoreline.
 Just after John Knight Memorial Park, turn left at a fork in the cycle path, travelling under Aikman Drive and into the University of Canberra.

 Follow the pathways through the University, crossing over College St at the pedestrian traffic lights.
 After crossing College St, follow the bike path beside Haydon Dr. Cross over Battye St, before turning left to climb over the wooden access gate into the Nature Reserve on Gossan Hill.